 WHAT IS HEMP PAPER?

-Most conventional paper is made out of trees, but hemp paper is made from the long bast fibers or short bast fibers (hurd) of the hemp plant.
+While most conventional paper is made out of trees, hemp paper is made from the long bast fibers or short bast fibers (hurd) of the hemp plant.
 You may be wondering how the same plant that’s used to make super soft and comfy mens boxer briefs could possibly be used to make paper??
 I did too!

 Not only does the time-saving characteristic of hemp mean that more paper can be produced at a faster rate to meet increasing global paper demands, but the higher yield means hemp paper production requires significantly less land, so fewer forests and natural lands need to be cleared for paper production.
 While clear-cutting forests leads to the destruction of indigenous habitats and is a major factor in biodiversity loss, hemp has been proven to be a biodiversity-friendly crop.
 Variety is the spice of life, people!

 With the pulp and paper industry accounting for 40% of global industrial wood trade, it’s essential for paper production to become more sustainable for the sake of our forests, the species that make their homes in them, and the health of our planet.
 Hemp paper is a great choice to do just that!

 2. HEMP PAPER CAN BE RECYCLED MORE THAN TREE PAPER

 Hemp paper production uses far less chemical processing than tree paper production.
 That’s partly because hemp paper can be processed and bleached with environmentally friendly and non-toxic methods like oxygen delignification and autohydrolysis.
-These methods use more natural compounds like sodium carbonate, and non-chemical processes like the use of high pressure, temperatures, and steam.
+These methods use more natural compounds like sodium carbonate, and non-chemical processes using high pressure, temperatures, and steam.

 But this is also true because tree pulp contains less cellulose but more lignin than hemp pulp.
 Cellulose is needed to provide paper’s structure.
-Hemp contains 55% to 77% or more cellulose while trees contain 40% to 45% cellulose.
-Hemp contains from 5% to 24% lignin, while trees contain 18% to 35 % lignin.
+Hemp contains 55% to 77% or more cellulose while trees contain only 40% to 45% cellulose.
+Hemp contains only 5% to 24% lignin, but trees contain 18% to 35 % lignin.
 Lignin must be removed to make the paper white.

 4. HEMP PAPER LASTS LONGER THAN TREE PAPER